 Meeting national curriculum requirements for swimming and water safety

 As of May 2018, schools and academies are required to publish data in relation to Y6 pupils and their ability to meet certain swimming criteria.
-This information is also available on page 4 of the above document.

 |Criteria||% Y6 children meeting criteria